kathleenmerc/recipe-finder/README.md

 ## Features:

-- Implemented User Authentication and Authorization with JSON web token and bcrypt
+- Implemented User Authentication and Authorization with JSON web token and bcrypt hashing for secure user sign up and log in
-- Pulled data from spoonacular's food API
+- Users can search for recipes utilizing data from Spoonacular's Food API
-- Users can add recipes to their favorites page
+- Users can add recipes to their favorites page, mark them as cooked, and keep track of their cooking progress
 - Utilized fetch requests with async/await functions, useState, and react-router-dom

 ## Dependencies: